By Mike Murawski

 Well, MUSEUMS ARE NOT NEUTRAL, plain and simple.
 Let’s come together and spread this message.

-We hope you can order a t-shirt, wear it proudly, and talk about the potential of museums to do good work, advocate for human rights, and take a stand against hate.
+We hope you can order a t-shirt, wear it proudly, share your pics with our hashtag #MuseumsAreNotNeutral, and talk about the potential of museums to do good work, advocate for human rights, and take a stand against hate.
 Museums can be agents of positive social change in our communities, and it’s up to us to make this happen together.

 Order your MUSEUMS ARE NOT NEUTRAL t-shirt here!
 And help us spread the word.

 Here are a few recent blog posts that discuss the issues of museum neutrality.
 Stay tuned for more, and be sure to follow the hashtag #MuseumsAreNotNeutral on social media to get connected to the community.

 About the Author